 If you prefer a separate fixed bed, the Daily can be configured with an East-West bed.
 The space under the bed is utilised for water, appliances and storage.

-The Iveco Daily based unit features a spacious a 1000mm x 700mm fibreglass shower module with porcelain based cassette toilet.
+If you wish to save a little more room for other things, the Iveco Daily based unit can be fitted with a spacious a 1000mm x 700mm fibreglass shower module with porcelain based cassette toilet.
 Adjustable shower rail and hot & cold flick mixer complete the setup.
-Efficient use of space with everything you need.
+An efficient use of space with everything you need.

 No matter what your interior style is, SLRV have you covered.
 With a range of interior finishes including:

 You’re sure to find a style that makes you feel right at home.

 An Expedition Vehicle by definition, should not only reach remote locations…… it must allow its occupants to stay for extended periods.
 To do this, the vehicle must incorporate a power system that verges on self-sufficiency.
 Let’s have a look at how SLRV incorporates cutting-edge design and the latest technology to do just that……

 SLRV are proud partners with Mastervolt – the world leaders in Lithium battery systems.
 The MLI Ultra series is designed to enjoy all the best properties of Lithium Ion technology in the harshest conditions.
 These high-performance batteries are ideal for running heavy loads for long periods and short charge times.
 The battery actually communicates with the charging system, ensuring safety and performance is maximised at all times.
 With up to 70% saving in space and weight, these are the ideal choice for any expedition vehicle.

 Multiple charging sources are crucial for any expedition vehicles power system.
 Solar cells play an important role in keeping your system charged when no other source is available.
 A good array of panels will, in fact, keep the basic appliances in this vehicle running self sufficiently – given a decent ray of sunshine.